-Welcome to the Independent Documentary Directing and Building an Ethical Documentary Practice On Demand Learning
+Welcome to Independent Documentary Directing and Building an Ethical Documentary Practice

-Finally, this On Demand Learning closes out with sections on Directing, Editing, and Sound Design, which generally happen after a project has been conceived of and gotten some funding in order to move the project to production.
-We hope that this Learning Pathway not only inspires you to create, but to do so thoughtfully and sustainably.
-Beyond this On Demand Learning, as you engage with other sources and seek advice from other filmmakers, we hope that you continue to think about the ethics in nonfiction filmmaking.
+Finally, this course closes out with sections on Directing, Editing, and Sound Design, which generally happen after a project has been conceived of and gotten some funding in order to move the project to production.
+We hope that this course not only inspires you to create, but to do so thoughtfully and sustainably.
+As you engage with other sources and seek advice from other filmmakers, we hope that you continue to think about the ethics in nonfiction filmmaking.